mikestratakis/RACOD-Net/README.md

 </p>

 ${\color{red}Red,\space \color{green}Green,\space \color{blue}Blue}$  indicate the best, second best and third best performance. ‘↑/↓’ denotes that the higher/lower the score, the better.

+## Licence <a name="Licence"></a>
+Copyright \copyright\ -- All rights reserved\ \
+    All rights reserved.\\[12pt]
+    Copying, storing and distribution of this work is prohibited, ex in whole or in part, for a commercial purpose.
+Reprinting is permitted, storage and distribution for non-profit, educational or of a research nature, provided that the source of origin is indicated and that the present message is retained.
+Questions concerning the use of the work for profit should be addressed to
+    author.
+    The opinions and conclusions contained in this document express the author and should not be construed as representing the official positions of the National Technical University of Athens.